 Somehow fighting the British for independence has led to fighting the British for a spot on the Chloe Bag Wait List.

-Again, owning a designer handbag is not a Human Right.
-I don’t even think it’s something you should aspire to even own unless handbags are your signature piece.
+Again, owning a designer handbag is not a human right.
+I don’t even think it’s something you should aspire to, unless handbags are your signature piece.
 Instead, focus on finding bags that fit your personal style.
 In the long run, the right to personal style is the best fashion right to have.